-If you want to show up in Google’s search results – and show up high enough to get clicks – then you need to care about law firm SEO.
+If you want to show up in Google search results – and show up high enough to get traffic – then you need to care about law firm SEO.

-Here’s our SEO Guide for Lawyers – everything you need to know about getting your law firm to rank on search engines like Google and achieve SEO success.
+That’s why LawRank created this SEO Guide for Lawyers – everything you need to know about getting your law firm to rank on search engines like Google and achieve SEO success.

 What is Attorney SEO?

-Attorney search engine optimization (SEO) refers to the strategies used to improve the quality of your law firm’s website so that it becomes more attractive to Google and its algorithms.
-The more impressed Google is by your firm’s site, the higher it will rank in Google’s search results when potential clients conduct a relevant search.
+Attorney search engine optimization (SEO) refers to the strategies used to improve the quality of your law firm’s website to improve search engine rankings.
+A law firm’s site of higher quality will rank better in search results when potential clients conduct a relevant search.

 So, what makes a website attractive to Google?
-According to Google itself, “search engines exist to help people find what they’re looking for.”
+According to the search engine itself, “search engines exist to help people find what they’re looking for.”

-So, Google strives to deliver results that are:
+So, the search engine strives to deliver results that are:

 - High-quality, and